That dollar amount results from a 60.4% advance from 5 years earlier in 2020 when Senegalese exports totaled $3.93 billion.

 Below are exports from Senegal that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Senegal’s goods trail Senegalese importer spending on foreign products.

-Senegal has highly negative net exports and therefore deep international trade deficits notably for petroleum oils (both refined and crude), coal and petroleum gases under the mineral fuels-related product category.
+Historically, Senegal incurs highly negative net exports and therefore deep international trade deficits notably for petroleum oils (both refined and crude), coal and petroleum gases under the mineral fuels-related product category.

 Senegalese Export Companies